exoji2e/nwerc2018blog/_posts/2018-11-24-practice-session-start.md

 sectionid: blog
 ---

 Now the practice session has started!
-It features 3 problems and lasts for 2 hours.
+It features 3 problems and lasts for 1.5 hours.
+It was planned for 2 hours, but the start was delayed, and the end was not pushed forward accordingly, I guess due to not messing up the entire schedule.

 The scoreboard can be found at [this link](http://www.nwerc.eu/scoreboard/public/?static=1).